cuneo24/Project-4/readme.md

 ## Database summary
-*Describe the tables and relationships used in your database.
-Delete the examples below and replace with your own info.*

 + My application has 4 tables in total (`users`, `mods`, `sections`, `comments`)

 + There's a one-to-many relationship between `sections` and `mods`
 + There's a one-to-many relationship between `mods` and `comments` *May have misnamed this migration*
 + There's a one-to-many relationship between `users` and `mods`